SPT-3G D1: CMB temperature and polarization power spectra and cosmology from 2019 and 2020 observations of the SPT-3G Main field: Post-unblinding changes

 It is important to highlight that this model is not specifically designed to treat small angular scales, where beam differences propagate to relative slopes (see~\citep{louis25}), but has the largest impact on large angular scales where the data are poorly described without it.
 Excising the large scale data naturally weakens the detection of $(\betapol^{95},\betapol^{150},\betapol^{220})\neq(1,1,1)$, though it does not shift cosmological constraints by more than the expected amount, as demonstrated in \cref{sec:lcdm_integrity}.
 In particular, constraints on \ns{} and \ombh{} are stable when removing $\ell<1200$, $\ell<1500$, or $\ell<2000$ data.
 In fact, forcing $(\betapol^{95},\betapol^{150},\betapol^{220}) = (1,1,1)$ does not impact constraints on \lcdm{} parameters when fitting data from $\ell>2000$ alone.

 In addition, we performed several tests of the underlying assumptions of the polarized beam model.
 First, we investigated the possibility of a systematic effect mimicking reduced sidelobe efficiency in the \TT{} spectra by applying the same polarized beam model to the temperature data.
 This serves as a check of the analysis pipeline, as there is no physical motivation for such an effect.
 We find no evidence for reduced sidelobe efficiency in the temperature data; the measured sidelobe efficiencies are consistent with unity within $1.5\,\sigma$.
 The absence of evidence for reduced sidelobe efficiency is further supported by the \TT{} difference tests presented in \cref{sec:difference}.
 Second, we tested a variation of the beam model which allowed for a sidelobe polarization fraction that varies as a function of scale.
 Introducing this freedom did not further improve the consistency between the band powers from different frequencies using the \emph{lite} framework or the fits to \lcdm{} cosmology.
 Third, we tested another variation where the shape of the main beam, which is calculated analytically and informs the shape of the sidelobes, is replaced by its best-fit Gaussian approximation for each frequency band, instead of using the calculated beams.
 Despite this extreme change, the preference for sidelobe depolarization and the resulting cosmological parameters were nearly identical.
 We conclude that the polarized beam model is insensitive to reasonable variations of the main beam shape and the assumption of a uniform depolarization of the beam sidelobes.
-The data are well described by the simple model we present, with a highly polarized main beam and a sidelobe that is uniformly fractionally polarized compared to the main beam and described by a single polarization parameter for each band.
+The data are well described by the simple model we present, with a highly polarized main beam and a sidelobe that is uniformly fractionally polarized compared to the main beam and described by a single polarization parameter for each band. \RR{Finally, we verified that the preference for the polarized beam model is also found in simple extension of \lcdm{}, such as \lcdm{} + \Alens{} and \lcdm{} + \neff{}.
+We find consistent $\betapol$ values when including the polarized beam model in these extended cosmologies, and the preference for the polarized beam model remains strong.
+This is shown in \cref{fig:polbeam_ext}.}